UK leader Rishi Sunak signals plan to backtrack on some climate goals

-LONDON — (AP) — Prime Minister Rishi Sunak is preparing to water down some of Britain's climate commitments, saying the country must fight climate change without penalizing workers and consumers.
+LONDON — (AP) — Prime Minister Rishi Sunak is preparing to water down some of Britain's environmental commitments on Wednesday, saying the country must fight climate change without penalizing workers and consumers.

+The news drew wide criticism from political opponents, environmental groups and large chunks of U.K. industry, but was welcomed by sections of the governing Conservative Party.

-Sunak issued a late-night statement Tuesday in response to a BBC report saying the prime minister is considering extending deadlines for bans on new gasoline and diesel cars – currently due in 2030 —- and on new natural-gas home heating.
-(Moving this up.)
+Sunak issued a late-night statement Tuesday in response to a BBC report saying the prime minister is considering extending deadlines for bans on new gasoline and diesel cars — currently set for 2030 — and on new natural-gas home heating, due in 2035.

-Sunak said that in a speech this week he will set out a “proportionate” approach to the environment.
-He did not set a date for the speech, which could come as early as Wednesday.
+Sunak said he would set out a “proportionate” approach to the environment.
+He summoned his Cabinet to an unscheduled conference call to discuss the plans ahead of a speech hastily rescheduled for Wednesday afternoon.
+It had been due later in the week.

-“For too many years politicians in governments of all stripes have not been honest about costs and trade offs," Sunak said in a statement.
-"Instead they have taken the easy way out, saying we can have it all.”
+“For too many years, politicians in governments of all stripes have not been honest about costs and trade-offs," Sunak said.
+"Instead, they have taken the easy way out, saying we can have it all.”

 Sunak did not confirm details of his announcements.
 He said he would keep a promise to reduce the U.K.’s emissions of climate-warming greenhouse gases to net zero by 2050, but "in a better, more proportionate way.”

+The government has previously boasted of Britain being a leader in cutting carbon emissions.
+U.K. greenhouse gas emissions have fallen by 46% from 1990 levels, mainly because of the almost complete removal of coal from electricity generation.
+The government had pledged to reduce emissions by 68% of 1990 levels by 2030 and to reach net zero greenhouse gas emissions by 2050.

+But with just seven years to go until the first goalpost, the government's climate advisers said last month that the pace of action is "worryingly slow."
+Sunak's decision in July to approve new North Sea oil and gas drilling also spurred critics to question his commitment to climate goals.

-The news drew dismay from environmental groups, opposition parties and some members of Sunak’s governing Conservative Party.
-It broke as senior politicians from the U.K. and around the world gather at the United Nations General Assembly in New York, where climate is high on the agenda.
+News of plans to backtrack broke as senior politicians and diplomats from the U.K. and around the world — as well as heir to the British throne Prince William — gathered at the United Nations General Assembly in New York, where climate is high on the agenda.
+Sunak is not attending, sending his deputy instead.

+Greenpeace U.K. policy director Doug Parr said the prime minister was “taking the public for fools.”

+“Rowing back on home insulation and commitments to help people move away from gas will ensure we stay at the mercy of volatile fossil fuels and exploitative energy companies," Parr said.

 Britain's Conservatives have been openly reassessing their climate change promises after a special election result in July that was widely seen as a thumbs-down from voters to a tax on polluting cars.